-WORLD LITERATURE I: BEGINNINGS TO THE SIXTEENTH CENTURY F/Odd Years
+EN217 (3) WORLD LITERATURE I: BEGINNINGS TO THE SIXTEENTH CENTURY F/Odd Years

-This course examines significant developments in world literature and intellectual history as they are reflected in literary texts from the beginnings of recorded time to the sixteenth century.
+This course examines significant developments in world literature and intellectual history from the beginnings of recorded time to the sixteenth century.
 Prerequisite: EN110.

-WORLD LITERATURE II:

-THE SIXTEENTH CENTURY TO THE PRESENT
+WORLD LITERATURE II: THE SIXTEENTH CENTURY TO THE PRESENT

-SP/Even Years This course examines significant developments in world literature and intellectual history as they are reflected in literary texts from the sixteenth century to the present.
+This course examines significant developments in world literature and intellectual history as they are reflected in literary texts from the sixteenth century to the present.
 Prerequisite: EN110